Dam2505/Accuknox-qa-task/README.md

 **Installing Cypress:**

-1. Run This command in command prompt: npm install cypress --save-dev
+1. Run This command in the command prompt: npm install cypress --save-dev
 2. Open Cypress to run the automated tests npx cypress open